TheKikGen/MPC-LiveXplore/src/preload_libs/readme.md

 #### Make

 You need to setup a 2.30 glibc (version used by the MPC app) to avoid incompatibility issues and undefined symbols when using LD_PRELOAD.
-The best option is to build  chroot system dedicated for that.
-Usually you will cross compile with "arm-linux-gnueabihf-gcc tkgl_anyctrl.c -o tkgl_anyctrl.so -shared -fPIC -ldl"
+The best option is to build a chroot system dedicated for that (it is what I do).
+If working on a Linux platform (recommended) you will usually cross compile with "arm-linux-gnueabihf-gcc tkgl_anyctrl.c -o tkgl_anyctrl.so -shared -fPIC -ldl"

 You can also use the "tkgl_anyctrl" module of the tkgl_bootstrap (under construction).